act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 #### Passed example 5

-The `lang` and `xml:lang` attributes values are either empty ("") or has a valid primary language subtag.
+The `lang` and `xml:lang` attribute values are either empty ("") or have a valid primary language subtag.

 ```html
 <html>